How to Use the Kelly Criterion Calculator

 This calculator shows you HOW to calculate optimal bet sizing, but FairOdds Terminal makes it easy by:

-• Automatically calculating fair probabilities from Pinnacle
+- Automatically calculating fair probabilities using sharp market odds

-• Showing your edge (EV%) on every bet
+- Showing your edge (EV%) on every bet

-• Displaying +EV opportunities where Kelly recommends betting
+- Displaying +EV opportunities where Kelly recommends betting

-• Helping you track bankroll and performance
+- Helping you track bankroll and performance

 Start your free trial to find +EV bets with built-in edge calculations.